-FBG funds can be used for:
+FBG funds may be used for:

-- Compensation for research assistants, interviewees, focus group participants, consultants, and others who will work on the project with you - Tools to facilitate your study, like database access, a recording device, survey or data software, transcription programs, etc. - Travel directly related to your project and its investigation, such as to access archives, museums, or libraries; to interview participants or conduct focus groups or participant observation; or for experiences connected to your project (e.g., historical settings, site visits, etc.) - Resources related to your learning, such as books, trainings, or consultations - Childcare or other family support you need to undertake your project - Time away from your regular job, such as a course buyout or salary replacement for unpaid time off
+- Costs associated with conducting a scholarly, academic research project, such as: - Compensation for research assistants, interviewees, focus group participants, consultants, and others who will work on the project - Tools to facilitate study, like database access, a recording device, survey or data software, transcription programs, etc. - Travel directly related to the project and its investigation, such as to access archives, museums, or libraries; to interview participants or conduct focus groups or participant observation; or for experiences connected to the project (e.g., site visits) - Resources related to learning, such as books, trainings, or consultations - Childcare or other family support needed to undertake the project - · Course buyout or salary replacement for unpaid time off - Semester or term academic research leave (sabbaticals).
+Options include: - Adding a sabbatical semester or term to an existing planned sabbatical - Sabbatical funding for scholars whose institutions do not grant paid sabbaticals. - A combination of the above elements.